Purrception: Variational Flow Matching for Vector-Quantized Image Generation: Implementation Details

-\paragraph{Sampling and FID score computation.} Flow models need to simulate an ODE in order to solve the generative modeling task.
-We use the $\texttt{torchdiffeq}$ library in PyTorch and the usual Euler method with 100 steps when generating samples.
+\paragraph{Sampling and FID score computation.} Flow models need to simulate an ODE to solve the generative modeling task.
+We use the $\texttt{torchdiffeq}$ library in PyTorch and (unless otherwise specified) the usual Euler method with 100 steps when generating samples.

 For computing the FID scores, we first generate 10,000 samples for computing FID-10k scores and 50,000 samples for the FID-50k.
 Then, we use the \texttt{torch-fidelity} PyTorch library \citep{obukhov2020torchfidelity} to compute the FID score.
 For both FID-10k and FID-50k, we use 50k real samples (i.e., the entire validation set with $256 \times 256$ resolution) to compute the statistics for the target dataset.
 Unless otherwise specified, we do \textit{not} use classifier-free guidance for the models trained conditionally on ImageNet-1k.